7 Easy Make Ahead Lunches To Freeze Today (& Have Anytime)

 1. PIZZA PITA POCKETS

-Pita pizzas are the hands-down favorite in our house (pic above) because it competes with school lunch pizza day!
+Pita pizzas are the hands-down favorite in our house (pic above).
+It competes with school lunch pizza day!

 I put sauce, cheese, and any toppings I want on pita bread halves, then cook a big batch in the oven for about 10 minutes at 400 degrees.

-I make a ton, flash freeze, and then keep a whole bunch in a big baggie in the freezer.
+I make a ton, flash freeze, and then keep a big baggie in the freezer.
 We just pull these out the morning of.
-My kids don’t mind eating them cold, but I could warm it up and put it in the thermos if I needed to!
+My kids don’t mind eating them cold, but you could warm them up and put them in a thermos too.

 2. QUESADILLAS